Photography by Martin Rak

 Patients who perceive long wait times may become not only irritated but also unresponsive to communication with healthcare providers, which can hinder effective dialogue and treatment process.

-Photography by Babak Tafreshi “Waiting for Sunrise
+Photography by Babak Tafreshi “Waiting for Sunrise"

 Reducing perceived wait time made easy

+In this article, we’ve covered a lot of insightful information about what perceived wait time is and how it influences patient satisfaction.
 Now, you might be wondering: can we somehow reduce perceived wait time to improve patient experience?
 Although it’s based on subjective perceptions of a patient, there must be a way.
 There is indeed.
 It revolves around crafting the right atmosphere in the waiting area.
+That’s why we decided to create a revealing 5 waiting room design secrets to reduce perceived wait time (and complaints) with NO additional hires or huge operational costs.
+Access your Free resource and transform your clinic’s waiting area with 5 easy steps.

 Get our Free guide delivered straight to your inbox